geojeff/ONRTest/README.md

       foundation/
       datasource/

-The parts of Sproutcore needed to simulated SC apps are contained within the sc directory.
+The parts of Sproutcore needed to simulate SC apps are contained within the sc directory.
 These have been modified to run within a browser environment by:

     - replacing all calls of sc_super(); with the "magic" equivalent: